dimitristrechas/personal-site/sections/about.md

 ## About me

-Hi, I'm Dimitris Trechas, a front end software developer.
-I like a lot of different things and this place aims to display some of them.
+I'm Dimitris Trechas, a front end software developer.
+When it comes to developement I like a lot of things and this website aims to display some of them.

 Download my **CV** as [pdf](https://drive.google.com/file/d/1zdO189ipE4JBo8KtjHln7rkCtkNyNUzS/view?usp=sharing) or [docx](https://docs.google.com/document/d/1-DEoD543b2qTUM2gCkSGUau7fhoMX**u3OB27Jqti9iI/edit?usp=sharing).

 ---

-## Projects
+## Work Projects

 A list of projects I was a part of or am actively developing.